NiladriMallik/ADLS-ADF-Data-Pipeline/README.md

 <h1> Azure Data Pipeline: ADLS -> ADF Data Flow -> Azure SQL</h1>

+This is a simple pipeline that is auto-triggered when a new parquet file arrives in "SourceParquet" directory in a data lake container.
+This data pipeline performs basic data transformations and copies the data into an Azure SQL database inside an Azure SQL Server.
+After the data is copied to the database, the original parquet file is moved to another "DestinationCSV" directory and stored in CSV format, and the parquet file is deleted

 <h2>Architecture Diagram</h2>
 * ADLS - Source Parquet folder <br>
 * Azure Data Factory<br>